 Frequently Asked Questions about Lingual Nerve Injuries

-If you’ve suffered a lingual inferior alveolar nerve injury due to the negligence of a dental healthcare professional, choosing the right attorney is key to a successful dental malpractice claim.
+If you’ve suffered an inferior alveolar nerve injury due to the negligence of a dental healthcare professional, choosing the right attorney is key to a successful dental malpractice claim.
 It’s important to find a legal representative who has extensive experience in successfully handling dental negligence cases.

 Read more about choosing the right attorney for your malpractice case.

-Every state has their own statute of limitations laws that govern how long you have to file a dental mapractice lawsuit.
-In Florida, patients with lingual inferior alveolar nerve injuries usually have only 2 years in which to file a malpractice lawsuit.
+Every state has its own statute of limitations laws that govern how long you have to file a dental malpractice lawsuit.
+In Florida, patients with inferior alveolar nerve injuries usually have only 2 years in which to file a malpractice lawsuit.